Nuking the Mice

-Stories from Mother Earth News and NaturalNews.com both detail the GMO issues surrounding this photo.
+Stories from Mother Earth News details the GMO issues surrounding this photo.
 Yes, the photo is inflammatory.
-That’s what happens to normal discourse when vested interests use money and politics to surpress research and discourse about controversial ideas.
+That’s what happens to normal discourse when vested interests use money and politics to suppress research and discourse about controversial ideas.

 Because the manufacturers of GMO foods know that any food labeled as “made from GMO corn” will die a death of neglect in the supermarkets, they have spent millions to avoid having to label their products with their true ingredients.
 They argue that GMO’s are just as natural as any other food.
 Ironically, they also sue farmers who re-use their harvested corn to grow their next crop for patent infringement because this is NOT a food found in nature.